 In expressing its opinion on the Tender Offer, as stated in "(II) Outline of valuation" in "(3) Matters related to the valuation" above, the Company engaged J.P.
-Morgan, the financial adviser of the Company, as a third-party appraiser independent of the related parties of the Tender Offer to calculate the value of the Company Shares and submit a Fairness Opinion to the effect that the Tender Offer Price is fair to the Company's shareholders (other than the Tender Offeror, the Tender Offeror Parent Company, KKR and its affiliates) from a financial point of view, in order to ensure the fairness of the Tender Offer Price and the fairness of the Transaction, including the Tender Offer, and obtained a Share Price Valuation Report as of today and the Fairness Opinion as of today.
+Morgan, the financial adviser of the Company, as a third-party appraiser independent of the related parties of the Tender Offer to calculate the value of the Company Shares and submit a Fairness Opinion to the effect that the Tender Offer Price is fair to the Company's shareholders (other than the Tender Offeror, the Tender Offeror Parent Company, KKR and its affiliates) from a financial point of view, in order to ensure the fairness of the Tender Offer Price and the fairness of the Transaction, including the Tender Offer, and obtained a Share Price Valuation Report dated as of March 28, 2025 and the Fairness Opinion dated as of March 28, 2025.
+The board of directors of the Company has determined that (i) there are no unreasonable points in the explanation of JP Morgan Securities that there is no need to amend the content of the Share Valuation Report, (ii) even considering the circumstances during the period from the meeting of the board of directors held on March 28, 2025, to July 28, 2025, there are no significant changes in the underlying facts that would affect the Share Valuation Report or the Fairness Opinion, (iii) there are no significant changes in the business environment surrounding the Company Group or the industry in which it operates, and (iv) taking into account the fact that the Strategic Special Committee has determined that there is no need to request any changes or updates to the contents of the Share Valuation Report, as described in the section below titled "(IV) Establishment of an independent special committee and obtainment of a report from the special committee by the Company" the board of directors has determined that no changes or updates to the contents of the Share Valuation Report or the Fairness Opinion are necessary as of today.
 Furthermore, J.P.
-Morgan is not a related party of the Tender Offeror, Tender Offeror Parent Company, KKR or the Company and does not have any material interests in the Tender
+Morgan is not a related party of the Tender Offeror, Tender Offeror Parent Company, KKR or the Company and does not have any material interests in the Tender Offer.